Valerioageno/sentry-react-lazy/README.md

 # Sentry react lazy

-This package create a `<script>` that load the sentry CDN, initialize the service and share the SDK around the whole application using the [React Context API](https://reactjs.org/docs/context.html).
+This package create a `<script>` that loads the sentry CDN, initialize the service and share the SDK around the whole application using the [React Context API](https://reactjs.org/docs/context.html).

 ## Goal